ebnerlena/sharetime/README.md

 ## Social Networking App

-Started working in Andoird Studio using Constraint layouts and view binding Using intents to achieve different actions like starting a second activity, sharing some text or viewing my Website.
+1. Started working in Android Studio using Constraint layouts and view binding
+Using intents to achieve different actions like starting a second activity, sharing some text or viewing my Website.

+2. Using Fragments instead of Activities - Fragments get exchange in one mainactivity Navigation haben with supportFragmentmanager - transactions

+3. Navcontroller